Mobile Billing UX.UI Design

 Overview

+As a UX design intern, I proposed and designed a mobile invoicing experience that supports real-time material documentation, and intuitive repair application entry.
 The goal was to replace analog workflows with a pocket-ready digital tool that fits naturally into daily shop operations.

 My Role